 Following the "materiality principle" in the Guide of the Stock Exchange, and with reference to the disclosure obligations covered by the Guide of the Stock Exchange, relevant industries of the Sustainability Accounting Standards Board (SASB) of the United States, etc., we made a comprehensive analysis based on the survey results of various stakeholders on issues of materiality as well as the business operations of the Group during the Year.

-The management and ESG working group of the Group have confirmed that the materiality assessment results are still applicable for the Year, because (i) there were no material changes in the Group's business and business environment during the Reporting Period; and (ii) the materiality assessment results can still reflect stakeholders' expectations of the Group.
-Based on stakeholders' analysis of the materiality assessment results, the Group's management identified 35 issues of materiality, of which 13 issues of high materiality, 20 issues of moderate materiality and 2 issues of general materiality.
-The following diagram shows the key ESG issues identified by us during the Year:
+The Group's management identified 35 issues of materiality, of which 13 issues of high materiality, 20 issues of moderate materiality and 2 issues of general materiality.
+The key issues are shown in the following diagram: